pantheon-systems/documentation/source/content/guides/wordpress-configurations/04-wp-cfm.md

 `wp_options` is the only table that is automatically tracked by the plugin.
 This table is populated by the following sources:

 - Default settings (`/wp-admin/options-general.php`)
-- Theme option pages: This includes customizer options stored in the row `theme_mods_yourthemename`
+- Theme option pages: This includes customized options stored in the row `theme_mods_yourthemename`
 - Settings and option pages for plugins (e.g. `/wp-admin/options-general.php?page=sendgrid-settings`)

 You can review values on the [All Settings Screen](https://codex.wordpress.org/Option_Reference#All_Settings_Screen) (`/wp-admin/options.php`).